Updated: June 1, 2014

 COME OUT TO THE CASTRO.
 It’s hard to imagine now, but the neighborhood we call the Castro was once a subdued, working class community known as “Eureka Valley.”
 Take this tour with Foot!
 Comedy Walking Tours and laugh your socks off while you learn about the neighborhood’s history from the 19th century to the present.
 Stops include the Castro’s very first gay bar, the surprising controversies that flutter with the iconic massive rainbow flag, and of course the Castro Theatre, which first opened in 1922.
 As the company’s web site promises, “you’ll have a gay old time.” $30 per person.

 GOLD RUSH CITY.
 Back in 1848, the the small village of San Francisco transformed almost overnight into a pop-up city – chaotic and lawless.
 This tour, from SF City Guides, will fill you in on when and how local militias took the law into their own hands in the 1850; the local eccentric by the name of Joshua Norton who declared himself “Emperor of the United States” and whom residents adored; and how entire crews abandoned hundreds of ships in Yerba Buena Cove in order to join the Gold Rush.
-Free.
+Free, but donations are welcome.

 THE STINKIN’ RICH AND DIRTY MONEY THAT BUILT NOB HILL.You may know about the dirty ways of San Francisco’s Railroad Barons, the 19th century’s masters of corruption, but have you ever heard about the financial shenanigans of the Bonanza Kings, the four men whose two silver mines produced $3,000,000 per month?
 Find out all about glittering Nob Hill’s unethical underbelly with this tour from Foot!
 Stops include the requisite Nob Hill mansions as well as the Fairmont Hotel and Grace Cathedral. $30 per person